 The Album Damnation is Different from Earlier Opeth Albums for Two Reasons

 In the tradition of covering heavy metal bands from Scandinavia (Sweden, Norway, and Denmark), one of the few albums from Opeth that I have not reviewed is their 2003 studio album called Damnation.
-This is said to be the band’s first progressive rock album and it sounds to me like it is influenced by Fates Warning (think of 1997’s A Pleasant Shade of Gray).
+This is said to be the band’s first progressive rock album and it sounds to me like it is influenced by Fates Warning (think of 1997’s A Pleasant Shade of Grey).
 Also in this album, the songs are not the usual Opeth length so that may be a relief for some of you heavy metal fans but what is presented here is not extreme at all, but a departure from that and into uncharted territory for Opeth.

 This is not the same as the song Damnation by American band Fates Warning and what follows is a beautiful album that is described as having 1970’s progressive rock influences.
 Whatever it is described as, be prepared to hear one of the best non-extreme metal albums you will ever hear!

-What Are the Lyrical Themes?
+What Are the Lyrical Themes for the Album Damnation?

 Lyrically, the album addresses themes of loneliness, unresolved conflicts, and a sense that things in life are out of place.
 What isn’t out of place are the songs in this album that fit so well that this album is almost as good as Ghost Reveries!